abrdn New Dawn

 The constituents of ABD’s top 10 have remained largely constant since our last note, bar the change of a single position, with Oversea-Chinese Banking having fallen out in favour of Budweiser Brewing.
 The ranks of the other top 10 holdings have also remained largely consistent, with no major shifts apparent.

 Budweiser Brewing APAC is the Hong Kong-listed Asian arm of the global brewing giant (budweiserapac.com).
 Budweiser is the largest beer producer in the Asia Pacific region by sales volume.
-There are clear tailwinds behind alcohol consumption within the Asia Pacific region, one being the long-term upward trend in alcohol consumption thanks to rising incomes, and the other being the bounce in consumer spending post lockdown, particularly in China.
-The latter has already had a substantial impact on Budweiser’s share price, with the company rallying some 50% over November, pushing it up into ABD’s top 10.
-The quality of Budweiser is made evident by both its market leadership but and strong brands, which in combination give it exceptionally strong pricing power as well as wide economic moats.
+There are possible clear tailwinds behind alcohol consumption within the Asia Pacific region, one being the long-term upward trend in alcohol consumption thanks to rising incomes, and the other being the bounce in consumer spending post lockdown, particularly in China.
+The latter has already had an impact on Budweiser’s share price, with the company rallying some 50% over November, pushing it up into ABD’s top 10.
+The quality of Budweiser may be seen by both its market leadership but and strong brands, which in combination give it exceptionally strong pricing power as well as wide economic moats.

 New additions to the portfolio